AymoneKouame/google-cloud-data-storage/README.md

      - For plots, the currently supported extensions: .png, .jpeg, .bmp, .tiff, .pdf, .emf.
 Function can be used for other files but they will just be saved to the disk.
   - 'bucket' (default = bucket defined at initialization): A string of format `gs//yourbucketname` defining the bucket where the data to be read is.
   - 'directory' (default = directory defined at initialization): A string; the bucket directory where your data was saved.
   - 'save_copy_in_disk' (default = True): boolean; if True, the file will be saved on the disk as well.
 Otherwise, it will only be returned as a dataframe.
 There will be no copy in the disk.
+  - 'disk_only' (default = False): Should the data be read into the disk only (and not the development environment)?
 For non-supported extensions 'save_copy_in_disk' has no effect.
 The file will be copied in the disk regardless.

 **OUTPUT**: A pandas dataframe or a plot image.